Emergent channel over a pair of pockets in strong density waves

 \emph{Theory--} The emergent channel occurs at relatively large density wave strengths.
 Therefore, we take the following theoretical approach for controlled analysis.
 For incommensurate $Q$, the physics of Eq. \ref{eq:H1d} is independent of $\varphi_0$.
 If we regard $\varphi_0\equiv k_y$ as the momentum in an extra $\hat y$ dimension and sum over $k_y$, the resulting two-dimensional (2D) system with a magnetic field of flux density $n_\Phi = Q/2\pi$ is equivalent to those of the original $H_{1D}$ \cite{Frankicdw2015}.
 Without $n_\Phi$, the 2D effective model is translation invariant and diagonalizable in the $\vec{k}=(k_x, k_y)$ basis $\sum_{\vec{k}}\left(c^\dagger_{\vec{k}\uparrow}, c^\dagger_{\vec{k}\downarrow} \right) h_{2D}\left(\vec{k}\right) \left(c_{\vec{k}\uparrow}, c_{\vec{k}\downarrow}\right)^T$:

 For the model parameters used in Fig. \ref{fig:H0disp}, this two-band model $h_{2D}$ has $n_D=4$ ($n_D=2$) Dirac fermions when $V_Q$ is small (large), where two Dirac fermions at $k_y=\pm\pi$ annihilate when $V_Q=0.5$, see Fig. \ref{fig:EvsQ}a. $n_D$ is the number of Dirac fermions irrespective of the details.
-In a magnetic field, a 2D Dirac fermion forms Landau levels $\epsilon_n \propto \pm \sqrt{n}$ centered at the Dirac node, see Fig. \ref{fig:EvsQ}b.
+In a magnetic field, a 2D Dirac fermion forms Landau levels $\epsilon_N \propto \pm \sqrt{N}$ centered at the Dirac node, see Fig. \ref{fig:EvsQ}b.
 We deem the Dirac fermions as independent and neglect the quantum tunneling (magnetic breakdown \cite{Blount1960, Cohen1961, Frankicdw2015}) between them, which is a controlled approximation when the Dirac nodes are far apart, and $Q\ll 2\pi$ is small.
 Consequently, the optimal magnetic field $\propto Q_{opt}$ at electron density $n=1+4k_F/2\pi$ is to fill all the zeroth Landau levels and leave all the higher Landau levels empty.
+For minimum energy, higher Landau levels are evacuated to avoid finite-energy excitations $\propto \sqrt{Q}$, and the zeroth Landau levels are fully filled instead of superfluously vacant at the expense of a larger magnetic field $\propto Q$ that lifts the energy of the Fermi sea.
+Such periodicity of the systematic energy versus Landau level fillings constitute the premise of quantum oscillations, e.g., the dHvA effect \cite{Onsager1952,Lifshitz1956}.
 As a result, the electron density above charge neutrality should match half of the zeroth Landau levels' degeneracy from all Dirac fermions:

 Thus, we have $Q_{opt}=2k_F$ in weak density waves consistent with the Fermi surface nesting theory and an anomalous $Q_{opt}=4k_F$ in strong density waves.
 Also, as long as the shift to the $h_{2D}(\vec k)$ dispersion, e.g., the $2t'\sin(k_x)$ term, is not large enough to shuffle the zeroth and non-zero Landau levels, the condition for optimal filling in Eq. \ref{eq:LLfill} holds, and we have $Q_{opt}=2k_{F1}+2k_{F2}$ for $n_D=2$.
 These conclusions are fully consistent with our numerical results.
-We emphasize the Dirac fermions' crucial role in the emergent channel with anomalous $Q_{opt}$, which is absent in conventional quadratic dispersions \footnote{{The conventional quadratic dispersions generally prefer $Q_{opt}=2k_F$ irrespective of weak or strong density waves, as we show in Supplemental Materials and also work in preparation.}}.
+We emphasize the Dirac fermions' crucial role in the emergent channel with anomalous $Q_{opt}$, which is absent in conventional quadratic dispersions.
+For instance, we can map

+to an effective single-band 2D model with electron density $n= 2k_F/2\pi \ll 1$ and a magnetic field of flux density $n_\Phi=Q/2\pi$.
+Generally, the most energy-favorable $Q_{opt}$ simply fills the lowest Landau level and nothing else: